 Queen of Pentacles

-The page and Knight of Pentacles are about attaining prosperity, but the Queen is about having it and knowing how to use to help yourself and others.
+The Page and Knight of Pentacles concern the attainment of prosperity, but the Queen embodies the possession of it.
+She knows how to use wealth to help herself and others.

 Like the Empress, the Queen of Pentacles is often seen as a ‘mother’ card, the difference being one of level.

-The Queen of Pentacles represents a time of fertility, abundance and plenty.
-It represents a time of success in career and finances or a period of attainment when thinking about spirituality.
+The card brings a time of fertility, abundance, and plenty.
+It brings success in career and finances, marking a period of deep spiritual attainment.

 In relationships, the card points to a supportive emotional atmosphere, a secure financial bedrock, and a down to earth and caring person.
 It can also represent a growing family.
 The richest person is not the one with the most money, but the one who knows how to convert money into a stable home and a good life.
 This is true wealth.